-I’ve had a bit of a thing for indigo shibori and ombre dye effects for a little while now so I was delighted when Flora Arbuthnott invited me to join one of her organic Shibori Indigo dye workshops.
+I’ve had a bit of a thing for indigo shibori and ombre dye effects for a little while now so I was delighted when Flora Arbuthnott (listed in our directory here) invited me to join one of her organic Shibori Indigo dye workshops.

-Flora is the daughter of fabric designer Vanessa Arbuthnott and the workshops are run from the studio at the family’s beautiful country home near Cirencester in Gloucestershire.
-It was a chilly November Sunday morning as I drove up the gravel drive and headed inside to meet my course mates for the day.
-There was a small, friendly and highly creative group of three other women as well as Flora’s mum, Vanessa, who was taking part as she was interested to learn more about shibori indigo techniques.
+Flora is the daughter of fabric designer Vanessa Arbuthnott and the workshops run from the studio at the family’s beautiful country home near Cirencester in Gloucestershire.
+It’s a chilly November Sunday morning as I drive up the gravel drive and head inside to meet my course mates for the day.
+There is a small, friendly and highly creative group of three other women as well as Flora’s mum, Vanessa, who is taking part too.
 Flora clearly really knows her stuff.

-With cups of tea and biscuits to warm us up, we sat around a large workshop table topped with tins of beads and buttons, masses of different wooden shapes, metal clamps, lengths of string and clothes pegs as Flora told us a bit about the technique we’d be learning which originated centuries ago in Japan.
+With cups of tea and biscuits to warm us up, we sit around a large workshop table topped with tins of beads and buttons, masses of different wooden shapes, metal clamps, lengths of string and clothes pegs.
+Flora tells us a bit about the technique we’d be learning which originated centuries ago in Japan.
 Flora uses Michel Garcia’s 1-2-3 indigo method which he developed from time spent travelling the world, studying ancient dye techniques and adapting to modern times.

 What you need

 A tall cylindrical container with a flat bottom made of plastic or stainless steel

 1 part indigo (indigo fera tinctora).
 Flora recommends Wild Colours

 2 parts lime (calcium hydroxide/hydrated lime/slaked lime).
 Try ebay or builder’s merchant for this.

 3 parts reducing agent (fructose).
 Flora recommends Buy Whole Foods Online